escaso/d0z0/README.md

 ## `gun.py`
 `gun.py` generates input gun samples and runs the HEPMC3 gun on them.
 As it is right now, `gun.py` is formatted to produce a single particle muon gun at different theta ranges and run these guns on different momentum ranges.
 Consequently, adjust the following parameters:
 - Below the imports section:
-  - set `d0z0_path` to be the global path to the directory that was created by cloning this repository.
+  - Set `d0z0_path` to be the global path to the directory that was created by cloning this repository.
 - In `__main__`:
   - `theta_ranges`: These are the theta values at which the single particle gun will be shot at.
   - `mom_ranges`: These are the momentum values which the particles will move at.